 If you need a prescription refilled, simply contact us, and, if approved, we will have it ready within 24 hours.

-Bay Country now has an online store to offer added convenience to our clients.
+- Offers added convenience to our clients.
 You can order prescription foods, over the counter supplies, as well as preventives, which will be delivered directly to your door.
 And, if you sign up for AutoShip, there’s no delivery charge for food orders.
-Click on the link at the top of the page to take a look around!